Skip to content

 The other instances concern transfers of funds from the buyer to the seller after importation (price adjustments).
 Related parties often have agreements regarding price adjustments for imported goods in order to ensure arm’s length distance in accordance with the OECD Guidelines.
 An example is where a buyer is ensured a profit margin in the range of 5% to 7% for the resale of products.
 If the buyer’s profits are in lower end of the range or below, the buyer can present a monetary claim in relation to the seller relating to previously imported goods.
 However, if the profits are in the upper range or above, the seller can direct a monetary claim in relation to the buyer for previously sold goods so that the profits are to fall within the established frameworks.
 The payment often occurs in the form of quarterly transfers.

-The Customs Act, Section 7-20 contains rules regarding the customs authorities’ right to grant permission for deferral of final determination of the customs value in return for the provision of security.
+The Movement of Goods Regulations, Section 4-1-3 contains rules regarding the customs authorities’ right to grant permission for deferral of final determination of the customs value in return for the provision of security.

 6.4 The question of whether the dependence has affected the price

 Once one has determined the answer to the first question regarding what the price is, one can proceed to question number two regarding whether the price is affected by the dependence between the parties.
-As mentioned under point 2, the transaction value is accepted if the importer can document that the value is approximately equal to the customs value for identical or similar goods determined in accordance with the Customs Regulations, Section 7-10-1, second paragraph.
+As mentioned under point 2, the transaction value is accepted if the importer can document that the value is approximately equal to the customs value for identical or similar goods determined in accordance with the Movement of goods Regulations, Section 6-3-1, second paragraph.

 Case Study 14.1 illustrates an example where the customs authorities took into consideration transfer pricing documentation in the determination of customs value.
 In the example, XCO, which is the manufacturer in country X, is selling relays to its wholly owned subsidiary ICO, which is the distributor in country Y. ICO imports the relays and does not purchase any products from sellers that are not affiliated with the parent company.
 XCO does not sell relays or similar goods to independent buyers.
 The question is how to assess whether XCO and ICO sell and buy at a price that is not affected by the relationship of dependence.